Analysis | What to know about Ketanji Brown Jackson, Biden’s pick for the Supreme Court

 She says she doesn’t let race influence her decisions: When asked about race in her confirmation last year, here’s what she said: “I’m doing a certain thing when I get my cases.
 I’m looking at the arguments, the facts and the law.
 I’m methodically and intentionally setting aside personal views, any other inappropriate considerations, and I would think that race would be the kind of thing that would be inappropriate to inject into my evaluation of a case.”

-But Jackson has also acknowledged that being a Black woman colors how she sees the world, saying: “I’ve experienced life in perhaps a different way than some of my colleagues because of who I am, and that might be valuable — I hope it would be valuable — if I was confirmed to the court.”
+But Jackson has also acknowledged that being a Black woman affects how she sees the world, saying: “I’ve experienced life in perhaps a different way than some of my colleagues because of who I am, and that might be valuable — I hope it would be valuable — if I was confirmed to the court.”